Fourcast/kubernetes-workshop-PXL/exercises.md

 Think about how we will deploy this new version on Kubernetes.
 A straightforward approach is changing the tag of the container to the new version in the ReplicaSet specification and redeploying it.
 However, this will first terminate all the existing pods and then spin up the Pods with the new version, possibly leaving no Pods running to serve incoming requests, leaving the application temporarily inaccessible to the users.
 In many systems today this is unacceptable.

 To automate a more gradual update rollout, ensuring availability in the meanwhile, *Deployments* provide the magic we need.
 Deployments are yet another controller managing ReplicaSets to facilitate rolling updates of our application from one version to another, keeping a healthy amount of Pods available during the process.
 Upon an update, the Deployment will create an empty new ReplicaSet for the Pods running the updated version, step-by-step scale down the old ReplicaSet and scale up the new ReplicaSet, always ensuring Pods are available to serve traffic.
 In its default strategy configuration, this is called a **rolling update**.
 Parameters like `maxSurge` and `maxUnavailable` determine by how many Pods the ReplicaSet is allowed to deviate from its replication setting.
-As the ReplicaSets scale down and up, different users might temporarely reach different versions of the application depending to which Pod they are forwarded too by e.g. a service that is targeting the application Pods.
+As the ReplicaSets scale down and up, different users might temporarily reach different versions of the application depending to which Pod they are forwarded too by e.g. a service that is targeting the application Pods.

 During deployments it's also possible to pause or roll back to  in case you notice the new version is causing issues.
 Even after a complete deployment it is possible to roll back to previous revisions with simple commands.